arkivanov/Essenty/README.md

 The main [InstanceKeeper](https://github.com/arkivanov/Essenty/blob/master/instance-keeper/src/commonMain/kotlin/com/arkivanov/essenty/instancekeeper/InstanceKeeper.kt) interface is responsible for storing object instances, represented by the [InstanceKeeper.Instance] interface.
 Instances of the `InstanceKeeper.Instance` interface survive Android Configuration changes, the `InstanceKeeper.Instance.onDestroy()` method is called when `InstanceKeeper` goes out of scope (e.g. the screen is finished).
 You can also find some handy [extension functions](https://github.com/arkivanov/Essenty/blob/master/instance-keeper/src/commonMain/kotlin/com/arkivanov/essenty/instancekeeper/InstanceKeeperExt.kt).

-The [InstanceKeeperDispatcher](https://github.com/arkivanov/Essenty/blob/master/instance-keeper/src/commonMain/kotlin/com/arkivanov/essenty/instancekeeper/InstanceKeeperDispatcher.kt) interface extens `InstanceKeeper` and adds ability to destroy all registered instances.
+The [InstanceKeeperDispatcher](https://github.com/arkivanov/Essenty/blob/master/instance-keeper/src/commonMain/kotlin/com/arkivanov/essenty/instancekeeper/InstanceKeeperDispatcher.kt) interface extends `InstanceKeeper` and adds ability to destroy all registered instances.

 The [InstanceKeeperOwner](https://github.com/arkivanov/Essenty/blob/master/instance-keeper/src/commonMain/kotlin/com/arkivanov/essenty/instancekeeper/InstanceKeeperOwner.kt) interface is just a holder of `InstanceKeeper`.
 It may be implemented by an arbitrary class, to provide convenient API.